survivejs/webpack-book/manuscript/output/01_targets.md

 T> To get cleaner error output, run either `npm run build:lib --silent` or `npm run build:lib -s`.

-T> The same idea is useful for post-processes, such as deployment.
+T> The same idea can be used for post-processes, such as deployment.
 For example, you could set up a `postpublish` script to deploy the library site after you have published it to npm.

 ### Setting Up ESLint